“Some Like It Hot!” A Journey from the Hot IGrM to the Multiphase CGM

 22 April - 17 May 2024

-Paola Popesso, Esra Bulbul, Marcella Brusa, Ian McCarthy, Nabila Aghanim
+Paola Popesso, Esra Bulbul, Marcella Brusa, Nabila Aghanim

 The exchange of mass, energy, and metals between galaxies, their surrounding circum-galactic medium (CGM), and the gas permeating halos at larger scale represents a fundamental part of the modern astrophysics.
 Both components still elude our knowledge.
 Indeed, we are very far from having a census of the CGM properties in the bulk of the galaxy population.
 Furthermore, the halo gas is well known at large scale only in the most massive halos of our Universe, the galaxy clusters (intra-cluster medium, ICM), but it is still very elusive in the bulk of the virtualized halo population at the group mass scale (Intra-group medium IGrM).